09 The Bridegroom Comes for his Bride

 Regarding the mid-tribulation viewpoint, there are two distinct halves in the tribulation period, each lasting 3½ years.
 So again, if we were alive at that time and knew the Scriptures well, we would know exactly when the first half of the tribulation would draw to a close.
 We would simply have to count down the number of days since it began (cf. Rev. 11:3), and then the rapture will occur.
 A similar argument also holds for the second half of the tribulation and for the post-tribulation viewpoint.
 It simply means that the rapture, when it came, would not break into our life suddenly and unexpectedly, which is the picture of it given to us in the Scriptures.

 This viewpoint also conflates the last of the seven trumpets in the book of Revelation (which will happen at the mid-point of the tribulation period, cf. Rev. 11:15) with the last trumpet of 1 Corinthians 15:52.
-This latter trumpet blast was the prophetic fulfilment of ‘the last trump’ of the Feast of Trumpets, as we have seen, and this is certainly prophetic of the rapture.
 However, the seventh trumpet of Revelation 11:15 is simply the last of seven trumpet blasts which will be sounded in heaven, but not heard on earth.
 So they are not the same thing.

 There is another viewpoint of when the rapture will occur in relation to the tribulation period.
 This is called the pre-wrath viewpoint, and basically it says that the rapture will happen about three-quarters of the way through the seven-year period of the tribulation, just prior to the pouring out of the bowls of God’s wrath (cf. Rev. ch.16).
 However, as with the post-tribulation viewpoint, this means that the bride of Christ will have to experience at least part of the reign of Antichrist, and that the rapture cannot happen until after Antichrist has risen up.
 So then, according to this viewpoint, the first thing we need to look out for is Antichrist, rather than the return of the Bridegroom.
 Again, this contradicts Matthew 24:36 which says that we cannot know the day or the hour: we cannot say that it must be after Antichrist arises.
 There are no signs which the Bible says must happen before the rapture takes place.
 It will happen suddenly and unexpectedly, and it is something that we need to be ready for.